 There have been advances in the safety features on many tractor-trailers, but accidents can still happen.

 If you’ve been involved in a tractor-trailer accident, you’ll need to hire the best personal injury lawyers.
-Here are some questions to consider asking.
+Here are some questions to consider asking to help you find a good personal injury lawyer.

 1. What Cases Does the Lawyer Typically Handle?